RebeccaSeraphine/seraphine-arts/content/charity/index.en.md

 **Update February 2022:** Thanks to your amazing support we were able to raise 340€ and make our first donation. ❤️

 **Update July 2022:** An additional 200€ were raised through the cooperation and donated to help children in need.
 Thank you so much for your support!

+**Update November 2022:** We were able to raise and donate another 271€ to support the foundation and its projects.
+Thank you!